adamus1red/idlerpg-site/README.md

 This site differs from the original site source:
 * HTML5 & CSS3
 * Only uses long php tags since short tags that were provided with the original have been disabled in some places I've used sites
-* Per page header CSS
+* Per-page header CSS
 * Configurable Network Name, Network URL and irc channel link
 * change active page in nav bar depending on what page is being looked at
 * minor cosmetic changes for other pages.
+* Ability to add themes
+* cleaner looking playerview page

 For more changes please see the [original change][ocl] log.